-In 2015, Gilead Sciences' Hepatitis C drug Harvoni was the world’s top medication based on revenue.
-Harvoni generated approximately 18 billion U.S. dollars of revenue worldwide.
+Aside from the COVID-19 vaccines (which are expected to decrease in sales over the next years), AbbVie's rheumatoid arthritis drug Humira is still the world’s top medication based on revenue.
+In 2022, Humira generated nearly 22 billion U.S. dollars of revenue worldwide.
 Pfizer’s cholesterol drug Lipitor was by far the top global drug for years, but yielded its position due to heavy losses caused by patent expiration.
-Between 2011 and 2012, Pfizer’s revenue through Lipitor fell by some 60 percent.
+In the time of patent loss, between 2011 and 2012, Pfizer’s revenue through Lipitor dropped by some 60 percent.
+Both, Humira and Lipitor, are currently the leading drugs by lifetime sales.
+By 2026, Merck's cancer drug Keytruda is expected to take Lipitor's runner-up position in this category.

-In the U.S., Gilead’s Harvoni was also the top medication based on revenue in 2015.
-The drug generated some 14.3 billion U.S. dollars of revenue in that year.
-Due to lower prices, generics are always the top-selling pharmaceutical products when measured by dispensed prescriptions.
-In 2015, there were more than 121 million prescriptions for top generic levothyroxine in the United States alone.
+In the U.S., AbbVie’s Humira was also the top drug based on revenue in recent years.
+The drug generates the overwhelming part of its revenues in the United States where prices for drugs are much higher.
+Due to their significant lower prices, generics are always the top-selling pharmaceutical products when measured by dispensed prescriptions.
+In 2020, there were some 115 million prescriptions for cholesterol lowering drug atorvastatin – the generic version of above-mentioned Lipitor - in the United States alone.

 This text provides general information.
 Statista assumes no